 Impotence is an inability to achieve or maintain penile erections sufficient to complete satisfactory intercourse.
 In an estimated 10% of complete impotence, erections may not be achieved at all.
 Ejaculation and pleasure feelings are typically not affected.

 Impotence can be classified as primary or secondary.

 - Primary Impotence: a man has never had successful intercourse with a partner but may achieve normal erections in other situations.

-- Secondary Impotence: despite current impotence problems, there is some history of success with completing intercourse in the past.
+- Secondary Impotence: despite current impotence symptoms, there is some history of success with completing intercourse in the past.

-Many men will experience occasional or prolonged episodes of impotence usually resulting from severe stress, tiredness, lack of energy, relationship upheaval, anxiety, depression, medication for the treatment of depression, beta blockers, too much worrying about their sexual performance and resulting performance anxiety, or excessive drug (including prescription drugs) and alcohol abuse.
+Many men will experience occasional or prolonged episodes of impotence due to severe stress, tiredness, lack of energy, relationship upheaval, anxiety, depression, medication for depression, beta blockers, or excessive drug (including prescription drugs) and alcohol abuse.

-Physical causes of impotence may be created by cardiovascular problems, poor blood circulation, angina, longstanding or untreated high blood pressure, high cholesterol, obesity, diabetes, smoking, accident or injury to the spinal cord, and an array of life saving medications treating specific physical and mental health issues.
+Physical causes of impotence may be created by cardiovascular problems, poor blood circulation, angina, untreated high blood pressure, high cholesterol, obesity, diabetes, smoking, injury to the spinal cord, and an array of life saving medications treating specific physical and mental health issues.

-Impotence can also result from benign prostate enlargement or prostate cancer, with the enlarged prostate gland causing undue pressure on penile nerves.
-Life saving prostate surgery and treatments may also contribute to erectile dysfunction.
+Impotence can also result from benign prostate enlargement or prostate cancer, where an enlarged prostate gland may cause pressure on sensitive penile nerves.
+Life saving prostate surgery may also contribute to erectile dysfunction.

 Impotence in Australian men is prevalent in about 3% in the 40-49 years old age group, 42% in the 60-69 years old age group, and increases to 64% in the 70-79 years old age group.